spcorcor18/LPO-8800/lectures/Lecture 3/README.md

 ## Other resources:

-* The short article by Osborne (2002) is a useful piece on data transformations.
+* The short article in this folder by Osborne (2002) is a useful piece on data transformations.